plumvillage/newsletter/src/en/articles/richard-brady--an-interview-with-richard-brady.md

 If many negative things are happening in your mind, it might be kind of a downer to be paying attention to them unless you can do something about it.
 So I said, “There is something you can do about it!” and together we all did this short guided Plum Village meditation:

-Breathing in, I see myself as a flower, breathing out, I feel fresh.
-Breathing in, I see myself as a mountain, breathing out I feel solid…
+> Breathing in, I see myself as a flower,<br/>
+> Breathing out, I feel fresh.<br/>
+> Breathing in, I see myself as a mountain,<br/>
+> Breathing out, I feel solid…

 The idea that their minds were having a powerful influence on their lives was planted and also that there was something they could do to make their minds more hospitable and positive.

-When students returned [sometimes years later], some talked about remembering something I had read to them in class from Thich Nhat Hanh’s writing.
+When students returned (sometimes years later), some talked about remembering something I had read to them in class from Thich Nhat Hanh’s writing.
 Others remembered something I had talked about in the stress-reduction class.
 I was becoming aware that stress-reduction was not just a matter of school-related pressure.
 It was also the whole world starting to get stressed.
 I could see that mindfulness could become an extremely important tool, a way of coping, and an aide to doing more than just coping with the kind of world we were all moving into.

 In my last two years of teaching I took the step of getting permission from the school principal to begin every one of my classes with five minutes of mindfulness.
 Sometimes we read a short poem or story having wisdom and intelligence from Thay or another teacher or poet.
 There was also weekly free writing where we all just recorded whatever was in our minds for five minutes.
 It was a revolutionary experience for many of the students.
 They wrote to me at the end of the year to tell me about important breakthroughs or things they had learned, sometimes from themselves, in the course of these writing meditations.